jkup/javascript-interview/README.md

 + [Egghead](https://egghead.io/) Both free and premium videos.
 Egghead is bite-sized JavaScript videos.
 + [Code School](https://www.codeschool.com/) Beautiful site and a great resource for beginners.
 + [Wes Bos](http://wesbos.com/courses) Wes has incredible free and premium courses on a variety of topics.

+## Articles

++ [Itsy Bitsy Data Structures](https://github.com/thejameskyle/itsy-bitsy-data-structures) James does such an incredible job of breaking down all the major data structures with JavaScript examples.